LIFE before becoming the

 Newspaper clipping

 Below: Karen Duquette got a quick photograph of The Old Man of the Mountain as they drove past it in 1984, which is posted below.
-They were unable to stop at that time.
+They were unable to stop at that time and they did not know how to get any closer.

 about The Old Man of the Mountain The Old Man of the Mountain photo by Karen Duquette